 What do you actually do on my wedding day?

 When the wedding is wrapping up, we orchestrate your sendoff, make sure all personal items are packed up, and organize tear down with all vendors and family members to make sure everything is cleaned up and back where it belongs.
-We are typically the last to leave the venue, along with the venue owner/coordinator.

 Will you travel?